Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/model_mixed_parallel.md

 # Features of parallelism in OneFlow

-In [Consistent and Mirrored view](consistent_mirrored.md), we have already known OneFlow provides mirrored and consistent two point of view and learned about the  `consistent` view in OneFlow have some special features.
+In [Consistent and Mirrored view](consistent_mirrored.md), we have already known OneFlow provides two types of view: mirrored and consistent view, and we learned about the  `consistent` view in OneFlow have some special features.

-Because in `consistent_view`, OneFlow gives the  unified view on logical side.
-When doing the distributed training, user can choose to use data parallelism, model parallelism or hybrid parallelism.
+Because in `consistent_view`, OneFlow provides a logically unified view.
+During distributed training, users can freely choose to use data parallelism, model parallelism or hybrid parallelism.

-In this article, we will keep going through the special ` consistent` view in OneFlow.
-We will learn about :
+In this article, we will keep going through the special `consistent` view in OneFlow.
+We will learn about:

 * Data parallelism in `consistent_view` flow chart.